How to Wash Pillowcases: Full Guide

 It may take some time, but you’ll get used to washing your pillows correctly with enough practice.

-Washing your pillowcase is a good start, but remember to properly clean the pillow itself, too.
+Knowing how to wash pillowcases is a good start, but remember to properly clean the pillow itself, too.
 Your oily hair and skin may be in contact with the pillowcase, but the oil, sweat, and bacteria will also seep into the pillow.

-Eventually, pillowcases will also serve as a barrier between you and the pillow — and they’ll only block so much.
+Eventually, pillowcases will also serve as a barrier between you and the pillow โ and they’ll only block so much.

 As such, keeping your pillows clean makes it easier to keep your pillowcases clean too.